plutzo/user-bundle/docs/reference/installation.rst

 ----------

-At this point, your Symfony installation should be fully functional, without errors showing up from SonataUserBundle.
+At this point, your Symfony installation should be fully functional, without errors showing up from MarlincUserBundle.
 If, at this point or during the installation, you come across any errors, don't panic:

     - Read the error message carefully.
 Try to find out exactly which bundle is causing the error.
-      Is it SonataUserBundle or one of the dependencies?
+      Is it MarlincUserBundle or one of the dependencies?
-    - Make sure you followed all the instructions correctly, for both SonataUserBundle and its dependencies.
+    - Make sure you followed all the instructions correctly, for both MarlincUserBundle and its dependencies.
     - Still no luck?
 Try checking the project's `open issues on GitHub`_.

-.. _`open issues on GitHub`: https://github.com/sonata-project/SonataUserBundle/issues
+.. _`open issues on GitHub`: https://github.com/sonata-project/MarlincUserBundle/issues
 .. _`auto_mapping`: http://symfony.com/doc/4.4/reference/configuration/doctrine.html#configuration-overviews